South Carolina Annual Report Service & Filing Instructions

 - Complete your report online – using tax preparation software OR download a paper form.

-South Carolina Annual Report Due Dates and Fees
+Corporate Income Tax Return Due Dates and Fees

 C corporations are subject to a corporate tax rate of 5% of total South Carolina taxable income.
 Both S and C corporations are also subject to a business license fee, which is submitted with their returns.
 To calculate your license fee, you must multiply your total capital and paid in surplus by 0.1% – then add $15.
 The minimum fee will be $25.